Anupama

 CLAT 2026: Week-by-Week and Month-by-Month Guide

-The Common Law Admission Test (CLAT) is a national-level entrance examination in India conducted for admission to undergraduate (UG) and postgraduate (PG) law programs at 24 National Law Universities (NLUs).
-It is also used by several private law colleges and universities for law admissions.
-CLAT is conducted by the Consortium of National Law Universities (CNLU).
+The Common Law Admission Test is a national-level entrance exam conducted for admission to undergraduate and postgraduate law programs offered at 24 National Law Universities (NLUs) and other private institutes.
+Consortium of National Law Universities (CNLU) conducts the CLAT.

 Explore colleges based on CLAT